With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 The User Flow

-Forming the New UI with Object Mapping
+UI Object Mapping

 Design Iterations